exec85/FTB/README.md

 ![image](https://github.com/exec85/FTB/assets/58392827/70c20894-acbc-4e01-9717-236da954642e)

-Here you enter the minimum number of coins you want to keep on your account while trading.
+Enter the minimum number of coins you want to keep on your account while trading.
-For example, let us assume you have 1000 coins on your account, and you want the FTB to stop if your coins would drop below 800 coins.
-Then you enter 800 in the Coin Threshold input field.
+For example you have 1000 coins on your account, and you want FTB to stop if your coins would drop below 800 coins.
+Then you enter 800 in the "Coin Threshold" input field.

 ### Auto Buyer